 Exacerbating this issue is that:

-- House price values continue to rise in 2024.
-But the rate of growth has slowed.
+- House price values continued to rise in 2025.
+In the September 2025 quarter, the rate of growth was the fastest it had been in four years.

 - Population growth through immigration continues to put pressure on demand and prices.